Gaz1676/GymApp/README.md

 - _Trainers can set goals for the Members_

 ### Trainers Fitness Programmes
-- _Trainers can perform CRUD on Fitness Programmes_
+- _Trainers can perform CRUD on fitness programmes_

-- _Trainers can set up a Fitness Programme for a Member_
+- _Trainers can set up a fitness programme for a Member_

-- _Trainers build Fitness Programmes by choosing from the following session types:_
+- _Trainers build fitness programmes by choosing from the following session types:_

      - _A scheduled class_

      - _A list of standard predefined session programmes_

      - _A bespoke session programmes developed by the trainer comprising a mix of:_

-            - Resistance Weights
+            - Resistance weights

-            - Cardiovascular Exercise Equipment such as:
+            - Cardiovascular exercise equipment such as:

                      * Treadmill